 Email the following details to email@example.com: your name and student ID, course title, year started, last active year of study, if you completed the course; and the name of the university.

 For more information, see the Australian government's Information for Commonwealth supported students booklet.

 Please note: The outcome of your transitional arrangements assessment may result in an increase or decrease in your student contribution amounts.

 *Other conditions do apply

 Student contribution amounts must either be paid upfront or arrangements made for payment to be deferred (if eligible) by the payment due date for each study period.

 If you are:

-New Zealand citizens (who do not meet certain criteria) and permanent residents are not eligible to defer payment or for the up-front payment discount.
+New Zealand citizens (who do not meet certain criteria) and permanent residents are not eligible to defer payment.

 You are also required to pay or defer payment of the SSA Fee.